Revelation 14

 But that which fell upon Sodom & Gomorah was literal enough.
 [McGee]

-If the language is symbollic, it is no doubt an understatement -- as the aroma of gasoline is only vaguely suggestive of danger, until the spark ignites it.
+If the language is symbolic, it is no doubt an understatement -- as gasoline fumes merely smell of danger, until ignited by a spark.

 in the presence of the holy angels, and in the presence of the Lamb: